kwatanabe777/k8s-smplapp-otel/readme.md

 will be copied to php-fpm application root.

 `./webapp/public`
-will be copied to public root of nginx  (except for .php files for safe) & `webapp/public/**/*.php` will be copied to php-fpm.
+will be copied to public root of nginx
+(except for .php files for safe, eg. `webapp/public/**/*.php` will be copied to php-fpm.)

 - application is able to be placed in `./webapp`
-& static files is able to be placed in `./webapp/public`
+  static files is able to be placed in `./webapp/public`

 ### Build bootstrap image with/without frameworks
 clean up entirely under webapp directory & do